Johns-Eastern-Company/jepy/README.md

 ## Bug Reports/Feature Requests

+To report a bug, please use the "New issue" button on the project's [Issues page](https://github.com/JECO/jepy/issues).
+You may also contact the help desk below to report bugs.

-Please submit a ticket at the [Johns Eastern Helpdesk](https://je.zendesk.com/hc/en-us/requests/new) for feature requests or bug fixes.
+Please submit a ticket at the [Johns Eastern Helpdesk](https://je.zendesk.com/hc/en-us/requests/new) for all feature requests.

+Note that features that require changes to the API itself may not require any update in the wrapper (such as a change to a query).
+In this case, the branch will not be public and will exist under the API's repository.

 ## License